 You see, weddings are expensive for everyone involved, including the guests.
 According to new research millennials spend a whopping £480 on average attending just one event.
 Considering we’re bound to have two or three weddings a year, you can imagine just how much this racks up to.

-When you take into account everything that goes into attending a wedding – going to the hen party, buying a gift, renting a hotel room, travel, buying a new outfit – it’s easy to see how things can get out of control so quickly.
+When you take into account everything that goes into attending a real wedding – going to the hen party, buying a gift, renting a hotel room, travel, buying a new outfit – it’s easy to see how things can get out of control so quickly.

 Incredibly, according to a 2015 Experian survey, 11% of people in a relationship have spent more than £800 each on attending weddings and one in twenty people has even had to borrow money in order to be able to attend.
 That’s not even considering the ones choosing to get married abroad, yay for wedding season…